Is DUI a Misdemeanor or Felony In Salt Lake City, Utah?

-Utah imposes stiff penalties for driving under the influence (DUI) convictions, and both state and county courts can boast about a high conviction rate.
+Utah has strict penalties for driving under the influence (DUI) convictions.
 However, getting charged with a DUI is not the same as being convicted.
-Furthermore, you will notice a large difference between the minimum and maximum penalties for both misdemeanor and felony drunk driving charges in Utah.
+In addition, you will notice a large difference between the minimum and maximum penalties for both misdemeanor and felony drunk driving charges in Utah.

-At Larsen, Larsen, Nash & Larsen, our DUI attorneys work hard to represent your interests, prove your innocence, and minimize the consequences if you do face a conviction.
-If you have been charged with driving under the influence of drugs or alcohol, the right law firm can mount a strong defense to protect you.
+At Larsen, Larsen, Nash & Larsen, our DUI attorneys work hard to support your case, prove your innocence, and minimize the consequences if you do face a conviction.
+If you have been charged with driving under the influence of drugs or alcohol, having the right law firm can build a strong defense to protect you.

 Felony DUI charges in Utah

-Utah criminal law statutes divide crimes into felonies and misdemeanors.
-Felony convictions carry heavier sentences and more long-term consequences than misdemeanors.
-In general, prior convictions and the severity of injuries determine the difference between a felony and misdemeanor DUI charge in this state.
+Utah state criminal law statutes divide crimes into felonies and misdemeanors.
+Felony convictions are more significant crimes that include more long-term consequences than misdemeanors.
+In general, prior convictions and the severity of injuries determine the difference between a felony and misdemeanor DUI charge in Utah.

-The following circumstances could upgrade charges to a felony:
+The following circumstances could raise your charges to a felony:

 - A third offense within 10 years

-- DUI resulted in a serious injury or death
+- A DUI resulting in a serious injury or death

 - Any prior vehicular homicide conviction